 Job adverts must not imply favouritism to one type of person over another.
 Focus purely on the contribution the role must make to your business.

 At job interviews, only ask about a candidate's knowledge, skill and experience.
-Don't ask personal questions (eg "Do you plan to get pregnant soon?") and make sure your final decision has been made for fair and justifiable reasons.
+Don't ask personal questions, and make sure your final decision has been made for fair and justifiable reasons.
 A candidate can ask why they haven't been offered the job.
 Legally, they can also ask to see your interview notes, too – so be careful.

 An employment contract exists as soon as you offer someone a job.
 In this instance, you should state that the contract is governed by written employment terms and conditions you'll provide later.
 A contract can be conditional on your being satisfied with a candidate's references.